By Paul Culp, MA (Oxon.), CFT, GCDF, CCSP

 Work-study awards are need-based and are administered by the federal government.
 They promote student employment by paying part of a student’s salary, usually for an on-campus job.
 The subsidy makes it easier for an employer to pay the student, who then supports himself or herself via that job.

-Knowing the generalities of what’s out there is one thing, but knowing how to identify particular financial aid packages and navigate the application process is something else.
+Knowing the generalities of what’s out there, starting with the four basic types of financial aid, is one thing, but knowing how to identify particular financial aid packages and navigate the application process is something else.
 The Coaching Educator has devoted nearly a decade to helping students and their families identify all of their financial aid options and manage the application procedures successfully.
-To learn more about how we can help you get into the college of your choice, acquire the financial wherewithal to pay for it, and thrive there, book a free consultation today.
+To learn more about our philosophy and capabilities, be sure to watch our free webinars, listen to our podcasts, sign up for our four-week College App Boot Camp, consider our Ultimate Programs and our special services for athletes and performing-arts students, and book a consultation to hear what we can do for you and how we do it.
+Keep reading this blog, and look for us on social media (see links below) as we keep our clients and admirers advised of new developments in our effort to help students get into and succeed at the right school.